-The proposed development provides a gap of over 2m from the side boundary with number 23 Warren Road and a gap greater than 1m from the boundary with the property at 27 Warren Road.
+The proposed development provides a significant gap from the side boundary with number 23 Warren Road and a gap greater than 1m from the boundary with the property at 27 Warren Road.
 The comparison massing diagram below clearly demonstrates that the proposed scheme is not substantially different to the in situ dwelling.